Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Algorithmic implementation

 based on the mean squared error

-with the Froebenius norm $\Vert \bullet \Vert$.
+with the Froebenius norm $\Vert \bullet \Vert$ as it is nowadays common practice in constitutive modeling.
 This formulation measures deviations in stress space, thus offering a natural physical interpretation.
 While alternative loss definitions are possible (e.g., based on strain--energy data or a mixture of strain--energy and strain--stress), training exclusively on stress data produced the most reliable outcomes and aligns well with the availability of experimental measurements.
 Note that the inc-CSSV-NN framework can also be applied to approximate polyconvex hulls in the same manner as described in \citep{geuken2025}.